 Electronic Logging Device ChecklistHow to Get the Most Out of the Technology

-Electronic logging devices (ELDs) will be a required reality by year’s end and will affect every business and every driver required to keep a log.
+Electronic logging devices (ELDs) are now required and affect every business and every driver that has to keep a log.

-On December 18, Phase II (the compliance phase) of the federal government’s ELD mandate will come into effect.
-Beginning on that date, drivers who are required to adhere to the hours of service (HOS) rules will be required to use either an automatic on-board recording device (AOBRD) if it was installed prior to Dec.
+Phase II (the compliance phase) of the federal government’s ELD mandate is in effect.
+Drivers who are required to adhere to the hours of service (HOS) rules are required to use either an automatic on-board recording device (AOBRD) if it was installed before Dec.
 18, 2017, or a certified and registered ELD, as outlined in the rule’s December 2015 publication.

 Before selecting which devices and provider will work best, review this ultimate ELD checklist that will help you to get the most out the technology.